wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/configure_elasticsearch_initial.rst

       # curl -so /etc/elasticsearch/elasticsearch.yml https://raw.githubusercontent.com/wazuh/wazuh-documentation/4.1/resources/open-distro/elasticsearch/7.x/elasticsearch_cluster_initial_node.yml

 #.
 Edit the configuration file ``/etc/elasticsearch/elasticsearch.yml``.
-The pre-configured template includes 3 nodes by default; add or remove lines according to the number of nodes in your cluster.
+The preconfigured template includes 3 nodes by default, but you can add or remove lines according to the number of nodes in your cluster.

     .. code-block:: yaml